-258. The primary driver of SUG expenditure (also referred to as Fuel Gas) is its use in compressors to achieve the pressure required to deliver contracted gas volume to outlet points.
-In AA4, DBP is forecasting spending \$195.1m on Fuel Gas with no allowance for gas unaccounted for (GUF).
+- 258. The primary driver of SUG expenditure (also referred to as Fuel Gas) is its use in compressors to achieve the pressure required to deliver contracted gas volume to outlet points.
+In AA4, DBP is forecasting spending \$195.1m on Fuel Gas with no allowance for gas unaccounted for (GUF).107 - 259.
+The profile of DBP's proposed expenditure on these Network opex categories over AA4 and AA3 is illustrated in the figure below.

-&lt;sup>107 DBP, Submission 19(2), paragraph 11.2.3 (f)
+107 DBP, Submission 19(2), paragraph 11.2.3 (f)